iennae/ed-training/slides/preso.md

 * Respect
 * Everyone is a leader

-^ K: Model what you're currently doing: how does work get done, what states do things get into, how do things get blocked ^ Everyone on the team is empowered to pull things, to suggest change, to create their stories
+^ Model what you're currently doing: how does work get done, what states do things get into, how do things get blocked ^ Everyone on the team is empowered to pull things, to suggest change, to create their stories

 ---